Thursday, December 12, 2019

 View of Manzano Mountains and the thunderstorm hovering just east of them.

-Fenton Lake, NM, in the Jemez Mountains northwest of Albuquerque.
+Fenton Lake is in the Jemez Mountains northwest of Albuquerque, NM.

 Walk down mining scree hill past ruined building - just outside Madrid, NM, roughly (35.404241°, -106.153891°)

-I discovered I had already taken a photograph of the coal-strewn hillside used in "The Man Who Fell To Earth."
-Photo taken just south of Madrid, New Mexico, in October, 2012.
+I discovered that I had already taken a photograph of the coal-strewn hillside used in "The Man Who Fell To Earth."
+This photo was taken just south of Madrid, New Mexico, in October, 2012.

 Haneyville sign - Highway 6 bridge crossing Rio Grande River at Los Lunas, NM (34.805019°, -106.719448°)